epfl-ada/ada-2024-project-mediterranean/README.md

 **TASK 3: The Awards Begin - Identifying Annual and Continental Favorites**

 _Approach_: Aggregate and rank beers by year, continent, and globally based on user ratings.
+Also merge ratings information with user and beer information, so as to analyze the demographic impact on the beer rating made by each user.

 > US-specific Analysis: Separate analysis for the United States by state to explore intra-country variation (We are making this choice because the data from the US represents a clear majority.
 Our goal is to understand whether this majority is homogeneous or if there are further differences within it.).

 _Subtasks_:
-* Individual analysis on beers, breweries, users and ratings.
-On beers:
+* Individual analysis on beers, breweries, users and ratings, taking into account parameters as location, time, and beer style, accordingly for each specific variable under analysis.

+* Study on a merged dataframe, with information from beers, users, breweries and ratings.
+Analysis on location of beers, breweries and users.
+Time evolution of beer preferences from user and ratings information.

-* Comparing result from the two datasets for deeper analysis
+* Comparing result from the two datasets for deeper analysis.

 _Outcome_: A structured dataset of top-rated beers annually and by continent.